-Whether you are looking to create an incredibly engaging blog post, or an e-book, or even a podcast, you are going to need to create an interesting topic with an eye-catching headline.
+Whether you are looking to create an engaging blog post, e-book, or even a podcast, you'll need to find an interesting topic with an eye-catching headline.
 This is where our Topic Research tool will become your best friend.

 Following trends and finding big buzzworthy topics is just as important as creating the actual content itself.

 Our new Topic Research tool will streamline this process for you.
 All you need to do is think of any topic or keyword of interest and type it into the Topic Research search bar.
 You can target your search by country and city to ensure you are only getting ideas for the location you intend to target.
 From here you will be given a huge list of potential subtopics that are broken down into their own individual subtopic cards.

 Once you’ve studied the ideas cards and selected a subtopic, you can save it as a content task in the Marketing Calendar either directly from the front page or from the ‘Favorite Ideas’ tab.
 Click on the ‘Schedule content task’ button with a calendar icon to send to your marketing calendar.
 Not only can you send a task to your marketing calendar, but you can also create an SEO Content Template from a subtopic.

 If you already know the domain that you want to search for content from, you can enter that domain, if there is an article on this domain that’ ranking for your searched subtopic we will mark this card as green, as well as provide a link to this article.
 Once entered you will see if the site has content for this subtopic.
 This option is located in the search bar directly next to the location drop-down.
 You can also enter a domain directly from the setup page before you start generating topic cards.
 This option can be really helpful if you want to analyze your competitors and see if they have content on their site about a specific subtopic.
 It can also be helpful when analyzing your own site to ensure that you are not creating duplicate content about any subtopic that you research.